- 1-1/2 cups all-purpose flour, divided

 - Lemon wedges, optional

-- In a shallow bowl, combine 1 cup flour, baking powder, salt and sugar; set aside.
-Combine the egg, water and 1/3 cup lemon juice; stir into dry ingredients until smooth.
+- Combine 1 cup flour, baking powder, salt and sugar.
+In another bowl, combine egg, water and 1/3 cup lemon juice; stir into dry ingredients until smooth.

-- In separate shallow bowls, place remaining lemon juice and remaining flour.
-Dip fillets in lemon juice, then flour, and then coat with the batter.
+- Place remaining lemon juice and remaining flour in shallow bowls.
+Dip fillets in lemon juice, then flour, then coat with egg mixture.

-- In a large skillet over medium-high heat, heat 1 in. of oil.
-Fry fish, a few fillets at a time, for 2-3 minutes on each side or until golden brown and fish flakes easily with a fork.
+- In a large skillet, heat 1 in. oil over medium-high heat.
+Fry fillets until golden brown and fish flakes easily with a fork, 2-3 minutes each side.
 Drain on paper towels.
-Garnish with lemon if desired.
+If desired, serve with lemon wedges.
 Yield: 5 servings.

 Light-Bodied White Wine

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.